ROOT-Sim/core/README.md

 # NeuRome
-A fast discrete event simulator specialized for SSN
+A fast discrete event simulator specialized for SNN